department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 ## VA DIC rates if the Veteran died before January 1, 1993
 **Effective December 1, 2018**

-If your Veteran spouse or parent died before January 1, 1993, we'll use a different method to calculate your DIC monthly payments.
+If your Veteran spouse or parent died before January 1, 1993, we use a different method to determine your DIC monthly payments.

 ### Surviving spouse, with or without dependent children